WHSV-TV: Spectrum reallocation, move to Staunton

 As part of the 2016–17 spectrum reallocation auction, channels 38 through 51 were removed from television broadcasting.
 WHSV's channel 49 primary digital signal moved to channel 20 and relocated from its longtime site at Big Mountain near New Market to Elliott Knob overlooking Staunton, where it operated a fill-in translator.
 The National Radio Astronomy Observatory (NRAO) objected to WHSV's continued operation from Big Mountain unless the effective radiated power in its direction was reduced to 0.2 watts, which Gray claimed would have resulted in an unusable signal in Harrisonburg.

 Gray proposed a series of engineering changes and new translators to make up for lost coverage in the northern part of the Shenandoah Valley.
 The existing translator on channel 42 from Signal Knob near Front Royal, which was entirely directed toward Winchester, moved to channel 24 and became less directional in order to also cover the valley.
-Gray will convert the existing main transmitter site on Big Mountain to a translator on channel 28, allowing it to comply with the NRAO's objection by reorienting its signal to transmit to the east, toward Page County.
+Gray converted the existing main transmitter site on Big Mountain to a translator on channel 28, allowing it to comply with the NRAO's objection by reorienting its signal to transmit to the east, toward Page County.
 It has also applied for two other new translators: one directly across the valley from Big Mountain, on channel 15 from North Mountain in Broadway, and another on channel 34 from Massanutten Peak overlooking Harrisonburg, which has been built and signed on.

 Gray applied for a waiver to begin operations from Elliott Knob by August 31, 2018, nearly two years before its original March 2020 deadline.
 Although the waiver was not yet approved, WHSV-TV announced the switch-over date as September 10 at midnight.
 When this date passed without approval, Gray reapplied to move WHSV's transition date to December 2018.
 The switch-over was completed on December 7.